 Some people are interested in alternative ethnicity estimates because they feel like something should have “shown up” on their testing company’s estimate, but it didn’t, or they wonder how accurate their estimate is and they want a second opinion.

 I have three excellent suggestions for getting a free ethnicity estimate.

 Download your raw DNA data and upload to Gedmatch

-Upload your DNA to Gedmatch, and use the “Admixture Calculators” available there.
+Upload your DNA to Gedmatch, a primarily free site, and use the “Admixture Calculators” available there.
 These are calculators designed by independent researchers, and most of them are specifically geared towards people with specific ethnicity regions.
 Try out several different calculators to see what you learn.

 Upload your raw DNA data file to My Heritage DNA

 Upload your DNA to MyHeritage DNA, which currently allows free uploads from the “Big 3” testing companies and lets you access free ethnicity results.
 I also enjoy MyHeritage DNA match list and have discovered a significant number of close and distant relatives on the site.